 - Domain Wintergardens sits next to the Auckland Museum on the cone of an extinct volcano that is now the Auckland Domain.
 It’s the oldest park in New Zealand’s largest city.

-- Wintergardens is stop number 11 on the blue tour of the Auckland Hop-on Hop-off bus.
-Click here to check for discount prices for the Auckland Hop-on Hop-off bus
+- Wintergardens is stop number 5 on the Auckland Explorer bus.
+Check the route and grab a ticket for the Auckland Explorer Hop-on Hop-off bus here.

 - Entry to the Wintergardens is free.

-- The Wintergardens opens every day at 9 am, closing at 4.30 in winter and 5.30 in summer with Sunday being late night open until 7.30 (summer only).
+- The Wintergardens opens every day at 9 am, closing at 4.30 in winter and 5.00 in summer.
 For more information or to check times, visit their official website.

 Indah Nuria Savitri